-In 2018, the statewide possession and size limit for northern pike in inland waters was changed.
-The state is now divided into three zones for northern pike-Northeast, North-central, and Southern-each with a specific regulation for angling and for spearing.
-Waters with special regulations (pages 38-54), and border waters (pages 55-65), are not covered by the zone regulations.
-See mndnr.gov/pike for details.
+The state is divided into three zones for northern pike-Northeast, North-central, and Southern-each with a specific regulation for angling and for spearing.
+Waters with special regulations (pages 38-54), and border waters (pages 55-65), are not covered by the zone regulations and the special regulation is in effect for both spearing and angling.
+Details can be found at mndnr.gov/pike.